 Keri: No, no, no. Okay.

-Shaw: No, no, no and we had an angler on the Elite series win Oneida a couple of years ago that was using fluorocarbon on his top water, but fluorocarbon line sinks.
+Shaw: No, no, no, and we had an angler on the Elite series win Oneida a couple of years ago that was using fluorocarbon on his topwater, but fluorocarbon line sinks.
 Top water doesn't help, it's going to drag your bait down, but he did it successfully.
-But no, I have when it's just been on the rod and I looked around and I didn't have any mono or anything on or braid.
-Braid is probably my preferred on top water.
+But no, I have when it's just been on the rod, and I looked around, and I didn't have any mono or anything on or braid.
+Braid is my preferred for topwater.

-Shaw: Love it.
-You can make super long casts and you have great hook setting power and I just absolutely love braid on top water bait.
-Then the next thing would be mono-filament on top water because it floats again, so you need something that's not going to sink.
-Mono-filament does absorb after a bit and it will sink a little, but it's still better than fluorocarbon that's going to drag her down.
+Shaw: I love it.
+You can make super long casts, and you have excellent hook-setting power.
+I love braid on a topwater bait.
+Then the next thing would be monofilament on topwater because it floats again, so you need something that won't sink.
+Monofilament does absorb after a bit, and it will sink a little, but it's still better than fluorocarbon, that's going to drag her down.

 Keri: I never thought about using braid on top water.

-Shaw: Especially on those big top water baits, the big Zara Spook, Walk the Dog, stuff like that, it's just phenomenal what you can do, the power you have then when you get the bite.
-You can throw it out of sight and that's a good thing and then when you are that far out, fluorocarbon of course will sink and then the bait will be bobbing out of the water, up and down type deal, but when you have braid it's on the surface and then get a strike way out there you get great hook set, a great deal.
+Shaw: Especially on those big topwater baits, the big Zara Spook, Walk the Dog, stuff like that, it's just phenomenal what you can do, the power you have then when you get the bite.
+You can throw it out of sight, and that's a good thing, and then when you are that far out, fluorocarbon, of course, will sink, and then the bait will be bobbing out of the water, up and down type deal, but when you have braid it's on the surface and then get a strike way out there you get excellent hook set, a great deal.

-Shaw: Worms, crankbaits, soft plastic, jigs, all that kind of stuff.
-Now if you're flipping in heavy cover of course I'm using braid again, but I use fluorocarbon more than I do anything.
-Braid is probably second and mono-filament being last now.
+Shaw: Worms, crankbaits, soft plastic, jigs, all that stuff.
+Now, if you're flipping in heavy cover, I'm using braid again, but I use fluorocarbon more than I do anything.
+Braid is probably second, and monofilament is last now.
 It used to be all you did was use mono-filament.
-So that's probably one of the things when you asked something I do, I don't use mono-filament that much any more, I do a little, but it's not nearly what I do with braid and fluoro.
+That's probably one of the things when you asked something I do.
+I don't use monofilament that much anymore.
+I do a little, but it's not nearly what I do with braid and fluoro.

 Keri: That's what I found interesting.
 One of our members was reading that you're able to catch larger fish on a spinning reel by reversing the crank of the reel instead of messing with the drag.